PaulBlanche/frugal/doc/src/contents/doc/0.9.0/01-getting-started/01-blog-posts.md

 ]
 ```

-And we create the corresponding markdown files in the `post` directory.
+And we create the corresponding markdown files in the `posts` directory.

 Now we have to rewrite the `getPaths` and `generate` methods.
 Let's start with `getPaths`.
 We have to load the `toc.json` file and iterate over each post: